-The Corporate Sustainability Reporting Directive (CSRD) is a new sustainability reporting framework brought into effect by the European Commission (EC) on the 1st January 2025 as part of the European Green Deal.
+The Corporate Sustainability Reporting Directive (CSRD) is a new, mandatory sustainability reporting framework introduced by the European Commission (EC) on 1 January 2025 as part of the European Green Deal.

 In our efforts to distil and simplify sustainability reporting, KEY ESG has collated a library of over 300 CSRD reports published by the first wave of eligible companies.
 Together with our partners Proskauer, a leading global law firm, we have drawn some initial insights on how the first companies have reported on CSRD.
 Proskauer frequently advises global organizations on CSRD requirements, including how they can operationalize the findings from double materiality assessments to derive business value.